DioneProtocol/odysseygo/tests/e2e/README.md

-# Avalanche e2e test suites
+# Odyssey e2e test suites

 - Works with fixture-managed networks.
 - Compiles to a single binary with customizable configurations.